antipodes-medical/material-input/README.md

 material-input.some-class {
     /* the text color of the input */
     --material-input-text-color: black;

+    /* the padding of the input */
+    --material-input-text-padding: 1.4em 1em .6em 10px;

     /* the text color of the placeholder or the floating label on an empty field */
     --material-input-placeholder-color: grey;

     /* the color of the border and label when the field is focused */
     --material-input-highlight-color: indigo;

     /* the color of the border and label when the field is in an invalid state */
     --material-input-invalid-color: red;

     /* the color of the border and label when the field is in a valid state */
     --material-input-valid-color: green;

     /* the default color of the bottom border */
     --material-input-border-color: orange;

     /* the height of the bottom border when the field is not focused */
     --material-input-line-height: 1px;

     /* the height of the bottom border when the field is focused */
     --material-input-highlight-line-height: 3px;
 }